TERMS & CONDITIONS

 7. Orders

-Unless we agree special arrangements, such as an authorisation code, we assume any order received from anyone in your employ has been placed with your authority and is binding on you.
+All communications between you and us including all purchase orders must be in writing.
+Orders will only be considered as accepted by us on issuance of a written order confirmation.
+Unless we agree on special arrangements, any order received from anyone in your employ will be deemed to have been placed with your authority and is binding on you.

 8. Delivery